 What Makes an Injury Catastrophic?

 A catastrophic injury is defined as an experience that has an enduring negative impact on the person involved.
 Typically, such injuries lead to permanent disability, affecting the victim’s ability to earn money, engage in social activity, or otherwise enjoy their lives.
+Such injuries may include back injuries, loss of eyesight or loss of hearing.
 Injuries leaving persistent psychological damage may also qualify, especially if they lead to permanent mental illness.
 The consequences of catastrophic injuries extend beyond the victims themselves.
 Their loss of income, medical needs, and limited mobility can place a burden on their friends and loved ones, requiring them to sacrifice time, effort, and money helping with their recovery.
 Compensation for catastrophic injury is thus necessary not only for the victim’s sake but for that of everyone in their lives.

 Common Catastrophic Injuries